oleksandrbyk/blog/content/blog/2019-08-01-july-19-dvc-heartbeat.md

 As we continue to grow DVC together with our fantastic contributors, we enjoy more and more insights, discussions, and articles either created or brought to us by our community.
 We feel it is the right time to start sharing more of your news, your stories and your discoveries.
-New Heartbeat is coming soon!
+New Heartbeat is here!

 Speaking of our own news — next month DVC team is going to the [Open Source North America Summit](https://events.linuxfoundation.org/events/open-source-summit-north-america-2019/).